hydro-informatics/hydro-informatics.github.io/pages/python-basics/pystyle.md

 ## More code style recommendations

-In order to ensure code compatibility and programm efficiency, the *PEP 8* style guide provides some general recommendations ([read more](https://www.python.org/dev/peps/pep-0008/#programming-recommendations)):
+In order to ensure code compatibility and program efficiency, the *PEP 8* style guide provides some general recommendations ([read more](https://www.python.org/dev/peps/pep-0008/#programming-recommendations)):

 * Prefer `is` or `is not` over equality operators
 * Prefer `is not` over `not ... is` expressions